New children's book aims to help save endangered dugongs

 “Even though we follow cultural protocols, sometimes the whole community doesn’t get the message, so I thought it would be a good way through the book,” she said.

-Dhyum’s home is the Torres Strait, a 35,000 square kilometre stretch of water between Australia and Papua New Guinea which is the home of the world’s largest population of dugongs.
+Dhyum’s home is the Torres Strait, a 35,000 square kilometer stretch of water between Australia and Papua New Guinea which is the home of the world’s largest population of dugongs.

 “Dugongs have important roles in the ecological system.
 The main role is through grazing sea grass beds in shallow waters, which reduces the risk of algae dominating the marine environment.
 One dugong can eat 30 kilos of sea grass a day,” Fuentes said.